Adwaitsharadmore/UniFi/SUPABASE_SETUP.md

 # Supabase Setup Instructions

-This document provides step-by-step instructions to set up Supabase authentication and database for the M.O.N.K.Y Financial OS dashboard.
+This document provides step-by-step instructions to set up Supabase authentication and database for the UNIFI Financial OS dashboard.

 ## Prerequisites